Herbicide: Further discoveries

 The triazine family of herbicides, which includes atrazine, was introduced in the 1950s; they have the current distinction of being the herbicide family of greatest concern regarding groundwater contamination.
 Atrazine does not break down readily (within a few weeks) after being applied to soils of above-neutral pH.
 Under alkaline soil conditions, atrazine may be carried into the soil profile as far as the water table by soil water following rainfall causing the aforementioned contamination.
 Atrazine is thus said to have "carryover", a generally undesirable property for herbicides.

 Glyphosate had been first prepared in the 1950s but its herbicidal activity was only recognized in the 1960s.
 It was marketed as Roundup in 1971.
-The development of glyphosate-resistant crop plants, it is now used very extensively for selective weed control in growing crops.
+Since the development of glyphosate-resistant crop plants, it is now used very extensively for selective weed control in growing crops.
 The pairing of the herbicide with the resistant seed contributed to the consolidation of the seed and chemistry industry in the late 1990s.

 Many modern herbicides used in agriculture and gardening are specifically formulated to degrade within a short period after application.